 We are honored that you have selected Nova Southeastern University and the Abraham S. Fischler School of Education.
-Teaching is an honorable profession, a calling.
-Now more than ever, there is a need for great educators.
+I believe teaching is a noble profession and now more than ever, there is a need for great educators.

-By choosing the Fischler School of Education, you share with us a commitment to excellence in teaching and human services.
-You'll find that our practical, reality-based curriculum allows us to prepare our graduates for a lifetime of learning and success.
+By choosing the Abraham S. Fischler School of Education, you share with us a commitment to excellence in teaching and human services.
+You'll find that our practical, reality-based curriculum allows you to prepare for a lifetime of learning and success.

 As President of NSU, I welcome you to our family, whether you are a full-time student, a working professional joining us part-time, or an online student from another part of the world.
-We have students and alumni across our nation and in many countries around the world.
 Fischler graduates have a special bond, and you can look forward to joining a very select group.